Last updated on November 27th, 2018

 - Transfer to Australian Bank account

 - Exchange with Relative/Friend

 The most basic, most insecure and most liquid option is to carry all the money in cash form to Australia.
 You don’t have to pay any conversion charges, any withdrawal charges or any service charges.
 But that’s the only convenience it offers.
 On the other hand, it’s highly insecure and inconvenient to carry in large amounts.
 Secondly, if you bring AUD 10,000$ or more in cash, you will have to declare it at Customs on arrival.

-This is slightly better option than carrying cash.
+This is a slightly better option than carrying cash.
 It is safe in the sense that cheques can be replaced quickly in case they get stolen.
 However, they are not as convenient as either cash or travel card.
-You need to cash them out at bank to get your money.
-Secondly, they are expensive in the sense that conversion rate is usually not very good and you have to pay certain fees to encash them.
+You need to cash them out at the bank to get your money.
+Secondly, they are expensive in the sense that you don’t usually get the best conversion rate and you have to pay certain fees to encash them.
 Moreover, it can take 3 or more working days to clear the cheque.
 So if you need money instantly, this is not the right option for you.